Employees considering retirement should review the Retiree Benefits Checklist (PDF) to review a list of items to consider and the actions to be taken.

 - Employees hired prior to July 1, 2015 do not have a minimum years of service.

-- If eligible and wishing to elect coverage, the employee will need to complete the Retiree Benefits Form (PDF) and email it to Human Resources.
+- If eligible and wishing to elect coverage, the employee will need to complete the Retiree Benefits Election Form and return it to Human Resources.
+The form is available on the CityNet HR Benefits & Leaves page.
 Retirees are eligible to continue coverage until Medicare eligibility is reached (the month before their 65th birthday).

 Employees are members of the Arizona State Retirement System (ASRS).
 ASRS is a state agency providing retirement benefits, long-term disability benefits and other benefits to employees of the state, counties, municipalities, universities and community colleges, school districts and other political entities.

 For further information about the ASRS retirement system, please visit the ASRS website.

 Commissioned police officers and firefighter personnel are members of the Public Safety Personnel Retirement System.
 All employees, except commissioned fire personnel, contribute to Social Security.

 Elected Officials' Retirement Plan/Elected Officials' Defined Contribution Plan (PSPRS)

 Elected officials may participate in the Elected Officials' Retirement Plan or the Elected Officials’ Defined Contribution Retirement System (EODCRS) Plan managed by PSPRS, depending on earlier employment.
 For more information about tiers and eligibility, go to https://www.psprs.com/elected-officials/

 Phased retirement provides the opportunity for normal retirement eligible individuals to retire, draw their pension, and immediately go back to work in the same position as a contracted employee.
 The program was created to help retain the experienced, veteran workforce at a significant cost savings to state entities.
 Employees can increase their gross earnings by approximately 50%, while entities save 20-30% per employee.